DMV taking preorders for new Pomham Rocks Lighthouse license plate

 EAST PROVIDENCE, R.I.
-(WPRI) — The Rhode Island DMV is now taking preorders for a new charity license plate depicting the Pomham Rocks Lighthouse.
+(WPRI) — The Rhode Island Department of Motor Vehicles (DMV) is now taking preorders for a new charity license plate.

 The organization, Friends of the Pomham Rocks Lighthouse, says the license plate has taken years of preparation and is “ready to shine.”